vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 ## Bot code and components

 Below code extracts will give you more than boilerplate code and fixes to model your bot as per your needs.
+Any LOGGER statements are expected to send the logs to integrated App Insights instance.

 ### Update requirements as below